 B.A., Rhode Island College; M.M., D.M.A., The Hartt School of Music, University of Hartford; Graduate Certificate, University of Southern California; Doctor of Music (Honorary), Rhode Island College

-Peter Boyer has emerged in recent years as one of the most frequently performed American orchestral composers of his generation.
-His orchestral works have received over 300 public performances, by more than 100 orchestras, and numerous national broadcasts in the U.S. and abroad.
-He has conducted recordings of his music with two of the world’s finest orchestras, the London Symphony Orchestra and the Philharmonia.
-He has received seven national awards for his work, including two BMI Awards for young composers, the First Music Carnegie Hall commission, and the Lancaster Symphony Composer’s Award.
+Grammy-nominated PETER BOYER is one of the most frequently performed American orchestral composers of his generation.
+His works have received nearly 400 public performances by over 125 orchestras, and thousands of broadcasts by classical radio stations around the United States and abroad.
+He has conducted recordings of his music with three of the world’s finest orchestras: the London Symphony Orchestra, the Philharmonia Orchestra, and the London Philharmonic Orchestra.
+He has received seven competitive national awards for his work.

 Boyer’s major work Ellis Island: The Dream of America for actors and orchestra, which celebrates the historic American immigrant experience, has been his most successful composition to date.
-Premiered in 2002, the work has received over 140 live performances by more than 60 orchestras, making it one of the most-performed American orchestral works of the last decade.
-Boyer’s recording of this work was released by Naxos in its American Classics Series in 2005, and was nominated for a Grammy Award for Best Classical Contemporary Composition.
+Premiered in 2002, the work has received over 160 live performances by 70 orchestras.
+Boyer’s 2005 recording of Ellis Island on the Naxos American Classics label was nominated for a Grammy Award for Best Classical Contemporary Composition.

 In addition to his work for the concert hall, Boyer is active in the film and television music industry.
-He has contributed orchestrations (orchestral arrangements) to more than 20 Hollywood film scores, from studios including Warner Bros., 20th Century Fox, Paramount Pictures, Disney, Pixar, Universal Pictures, Sony/Columbia Pictures, Touchstone Pictures, Lionsgate/Marvel, Intrepid Pictures, and Relativity Media.
-Boyer has orchestrated music for several of Hollywood’s top composers, including Thomas Newman (the James Bond film Skyfall), James Horner (The Amazing Spider-Man), Michael Giacchino (the Oscar-winning Up, Star Trek, Cars 2, Super 8, John Carter, Mission: Impossible III, Speed Racer), Mark Isham (Dolphin Tale, The Conspirator), Harry Gregson-Williams (Arthur Christmas), and the late Michael Kamen (Open Range, First Daughter, Against the Ropes).
-Boyer orchestrated suites from the scores to Toy Story 3 (Randy Newman) and Wall-E (Thomas Newman) for Pixar in Concert, a live event produced by Disney/Pixar, premiered by the San Francisco Symphony and Hollywood Bowl Orchestra, and being performed worldwide.
-Boyer has twice arranged and orchestrated music for the Academy Awards, including the 2009 telecast.
-He scored episodes of the TV series Engineering an Empire for The History Channel.
+He has contributed orchestrations (orchestral arrangements) to more than 30 film scores, for leading Hollywood composers including Michael Giacchino (the Oscar-winning Up, Star Trek, Jurassic World, Inside Out, Cars 2, Super 8, Mission: Impossible III), Thomas Newman (the James Bond film Skyfall), James Newton Howard (The Hunger Games: Mockingjay - Part 2), the late James Horner (The Amazing Spider-Man), Alan Menken, Mark Isham (Dolphin Tale, The Conspirator), and Harry Gregson-Williams (Arthur Christmas).
+Boyer orchestrated suites from the scores to Toy Story 3 by Randy Newman and Wall-E by Thomas Newman for Pixar in Concert, premiered by the San Francisco Symphony and performed by major orchestras worldwide.
+Boyer has twice arranged music for the Academy Awards, and composed music for The History Channel.
+His music has appeared in documentary film, short films, and a variety of television programs.
 For more information, please visit www.PropulsiveMusic.com.

 Professor Peter Boyer